 This meant that websites which attempted to rank high for a keyword by spamming them were quickly punished and pushed to the bottom of search results.
 Since then there has been a constant battle between algorithm updates and unethical ‘black-hat’ practitioners who seek to find new exploits.

 On the other hand, websites that had high quality, sincere content that was designed to help users were pushed to the top of results.
 Nowadays, a website with a #1 spot will be highly authoritative, trustworthy and linked to by lots of other domains.

 What does SEO work look like?

-The majority of SEO work is split between two areas; on-page optimisation and off-page optimisation.
+A search marketing agency based in Austin, Texas, the majority of SEO work is split between two areas; on-page optimisation and off-page optimisation.

 On-page optimisation = everything that exists on the website itself that can be improved to make it more attractive to search engines

 Off-page optimisation = everything that you do outside of your website to boost its relevancy, such as guest posting.

 SEO work can also take the form of copywriting.
 This involves the creation of webpages, blogs and articles that reference the business and its keywords in a strategic way.

 SEO is simply essential for any business that wants to be discoverable on search engines and it should be conducted by a professional digital marketing agency.